aws/copilot-cli/site/content/docs/concepts/pipelines.en.md

 ### Step 6: Manage Copilot Version for Your Pipeline (optional)

-After creating your pipeline, you can manage the version of Copilot binary used by your pipeline by updating the `buildspec.yml` as following:
+After creating your pipeline, you can manage the version of Copilot used by your pipeline by updating the `buildspec.yml` as following:

 ```yaml
 ...